Hydrocortisone (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, of if you have heart problems, high blood pressure, diabetes, kidney disease, cirrhosis, osteoporosis, thyroid problems, or myasthenia gravis.
-Tell your doctor if you have digestive problems, including ulcer, colitis, or diverticulitis.
+- Tell your doctor if you are pregnant or breastfeeding, of if you have heart problems, high blood pressure, diabetes, kidney disease, liver disease (including cirrhosis), osteoporosis, thyroid problems, stomach or bowel problems (including ulcer, colitis, or diverticulitis), mental health problems (including depression or psychosis), pheochromocytoma (adrenal tumor), tuberculosis, or myasthenia gravis.

 - This medicine may cause the following problems: